alemart/surgescript/docs/engine/music.md

 The Music object lets you play music.
 This is meant to handle background music; therefore, only one music can be played at a time.

+Unlike regular sounds, musics are streamed, (i.e., not loaded completely in the memory).
+Given the longer nature of musics, this improves memory usage and helps with the loading times.

 *Example*
 ```
 using SurgeEngine.Level;

-// Fade the music in a linear fashion ;)
+// Fades the music in a linear fashion ;)
 object "MyMusicFader"
 {
     public music = Level.music;